 New Home button doesn’t feel quite right?

-The iPhone 7 doesn’t have an actual button for the Home button, it’s a capacitive, sensor-driven disc that works like the touch screen.
-However, thanks to a clever new implementation of Apple’s Taptic Engine — just like the one on your Apple Watch — it does feel like a button when you press it.
+The iPhone 7 doesn’t have an actual button for the Home button, it’s a capacitive, sensor-driven disc that works like the touchscreen.
+But thanks to a clever new implementation of Apple’s Taptic Engine — just like the one on your Apple Watch — it does feel like a button when you press it.
 Did you know you can subtly change that feeling?
 Here’s how:

 Where has the lock screen camera shortcut gone?

-Remember on other iPhones where you’d swipe on the little camera icon on the lock screen to quickly open the camera?
-It’s not there in iOS 10, and it’s not immediately obvious what to do instead.
+Remember on other iPhones where you would swipe on the little camera icon on the lock screen to quickly open the camera?
+It hasn’t been there since iOS 10 and it is not immediately obvious what to do instead.
 Don’t worry though, just swipe to the left on the lock screen to open the camera instantly.
 Just as quick and easy as before.

 How to force a restart